cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/installation.md

 run within a batch file, each line must be prefixed with `call`).
 2. The commands are very permisive and must adjusted according to your requirements.
-These settings provide unencrypted WinRM access to the machine.
-From MSDN: `AllowUnencrypted` - Enables the client computer to request unencrypted traffic.
+These settings provide unencrypted WinRM access to the machine (from the MSDN documentation: `AllowUnencrypted` - Enables the client computer to request unencrypted traffic).
 {{% /note %}}

 ### `init_script`

-For systems that don't have SSH/WinRM access, userdata (e.g. cloud-init) may be used.
+For systems that don't have SSH/WinRM access, `userdata` (e.g. cloud-init) may be used.
 In this method, an install script is rendered, and a temporary link pointing to it is created.
-This link is then embedded in a separate `download script`, which is injected into the agent host's userdata.
+This link is then embedded in a separate download script, which is injected into the agent host's `userdata`.
 When the host is booted for the first time, the download script is executed.
 It downloads the installation script from the temporary link and executes it.
-To use the `init_script` method, the IaaS provider and Cloudify plugin need to support userdata.
-Currently, the Openstack and AWS plugins support this installation method.
+To use the `init_script` method, the IaaS provider and Cloudify plugin need to support `userdata`.
+Currently, the Openstack, AWS and AWS-SDK plugins support this installation method.

 ### `plugin`